abhinavharbola/profit-aware-churn-prediction/README.md

 ## Known limitations

 - Cancellation matching's `C`-prefix convention is a mitigation, not a guarantee; see Data Integrity above.
 - Temporal evaluation gives up customer-disjoint partitions because the same customer can legitimately be observed at earlier and later forecast times.
 The final test period is strictly later than the training and validation periods.
-Because this dataset yields relatively few sliding windows, a 90-day purge would leave too little history for a useful three-way holdout, so the project does not pretend to have one.
 - `monetary_avg` is mean revenue per transaction line item, not per order/invoice; the dashboard labels it explicitly to avoid implying true average order value.
 - The intervention success rate is a configurable constant, not a learned parameter; in production this would come from A/B testing.
 - Cold-start customers with no transaction history cannot be scored.
 - The locked global threshold shown in Batch Analysis is selected on a dedicated earlier period and is used only for the baseline comparison table; individual scoring decisions still use per-customer expected value.
-- Batch export uses each customer's latest observation window; customers without a recent window are excluded.